Tomentos/SpellingAlphabetConvertor/README.md

 Only the Swiss, German and the International spelling tables are supported here.
 So if you need any other spelling table, this won't help you.
 After you succesfully downloaded the convertor and meeting all the requirements, you can execute it by using on of the following ways:

-- On Windows
-Go to the main folder of the project and run `run.bat`
+- On Windows, go to the main folder of the project and run `run.bat`

-- On Linux
-Go to the main folder of the project and run `run.sh`
+- On Linux, go to the main folder of the project and run `run.sh`

 ## License
-This small project of mine is published using the MIT License meaning that you can use, copy, modify, merge, puglish, distribute, sublicense and/or sellf copies of this software without any kind of charge.

-The software is provided "AS IS" without warranty of any kind.
+This software is licensed using the MIT License.

+For further information, refer to the file [LICENSE](https://github.com/Tomentos/SpellingAlphabetConvertor/blob/master/LICENSE)